smartcontractkit/functions-lens-eventbrite/README.md

 ```

 Make a note of your deployed contract.

+Navigate to your Chainlink Functions subscription at [Functions Subscription Manager](https://functions.chain.link/) and add this newly deployed smart contract as your subscription's consumer by clicking the `Add Consumer` button and providing the address of a smart contract.

 Then Head to the [Lens V2 ModuleGlobals Contract on Mumbai](https://mumbai.polygonscan.com/address/0x8834aE494ADD3C56d274Fe88243526DBAB15dEF8) and from the `Contracts` tab, click on `Write as Proxy`.
 Connect your wallet to the page, and then call `registerModule` with the following arguments: